Indie Author Magazine: How will the strategy of publishing wide play a part in the future of the industry?

 Indie Author Magazine: Do you anticipate that the definition of wide will ever evolve to mean more?
 If so, where do you see authors going?

-Dan Wood: As a community we’ve failed to fully define what wide fully means now, and technology is rapidly advancing.
-In the summer of 2023 wide means you can bring a book to market in all current formats, in most of the world’s languages, and be available for sale to nearly anyone in the world.
-That doesn’t mean as a business that it makes sense to do so, but having such options is unprecedented at any time since the book industry began.
+Dan Wood: As a community, we've failed to fully define what wide fully means now, and technology is rapidly advancing.
+In the summer of 2023, wide means you can bring a book to market in all current formats, in most of the world's languages, and be available for sale to nearly anyone in the world.
+That doesn't mean as a business that it makes sense to do so, but having such options is unprecedented at any time since the book industry began.
 Technology is at the heart of this, and will give more people access to all of these opportunities.
 Will technology bring us more formats?
-I’m sure it will.
+I'm sure it will.
 It is hard to predict what nature storytelling might take place in virtual environments or with augmented reality.
 Technologies like large language models and blockchain might enable the legal reforms and record keeping necessary to easily license IP and ensure the owner of that IP is compensated properly.
 These innovations will come from the new players and will by necessity be available first to those who are available wide.

 Indie Author Magazine: On an individual level, direct publishing can equate to greater control over titles, greater royalties, and a closer relationship with readers.
 What will the trend of authors publishing direct mean for the industry as a whole?